davewadestein/CI-CD-with-Github/Exercises/exercise-06-inputs-concurrency-composite-action.md

 5. What is `${{ github.ref }}`?
 6. What is a composite action?
 7. How is a composite action different from a reusable workflow?
-8. Why do we still use `actions/checkout@v7` before calling a local composite action?
+8. Why do we still use `actions/checkout@v4` before calling a local composite action?
+9. Why does the `test` job still run `npm ci` before `npm test`?

 ---